pday2/ObamaNLP/README.md

 # Shaping a Leader's Words
 ## An analysis of Barack Obama’s speeches through natural language processing

+This is the repository for our research for our Master's Thesis at KU Leuven.

-Kylan Young and Peter Day
+##Kylan Young and Peter Day

 * encodingPCA2.ipynb - Spacy encodings, PCA analysis and biplots
 * posTagging.ipynb - Stanza part of Speech tagging and proportion calculations